rowcased/rowcased.github.io/codewars.md

 <h3 id="solver"><br>1.
 Problem Solver</h3>

-Being new to coding as I began Codewars, I was baffled by some challenges and some early solutions were inefficient.
-I rapidly learned about algorithm best practices by reading comments and studying other people's solutions.
-Solving a kata in multiple languages offered invaluable insights to coding.
-I never imagined I would solve so many kata and learn as much as I have.
+New to programming as I began Codewars, I found many kata baffling.
+Early solutions were sometimes inefficient or inelegant, but I strove to rapidly learn algorithm best practices by studying other coders' solutions.
+I found that solving a kata in multiple languages offered many invaluable insights to coding.
 <br>
 * 2kyu ~ rank (began as 8kyu)
 * 135 ~ leaderboard position